 How to Apply for OAS Canada Pension

-If you meet the requirements of being a Canadian resident and having lived in the country for the minimum period, you can begin receiving your OAS pension at 65 years old.
+If you meet the requirements of being a Canadian resident and have lived in the country for the minimum period, you can begin receiving your OAS pension at 65 years old.
 If you want to begin collecting your monthly OAS payments, you can send your application a month after you turn 64.

 Service Canada can sometimes enroll senior citizens for OAS pension automatically and send them a letter to notify them.
 If they do not enroll you automatically, you can complete the application and mail it to them.
 Here is the link to the Application for the Old Age Security Pension Form.
 You can also apply for your OAS online using a My Service Canada Account (MSCA).
 You can check out the details for applying online here.